12 ways to make your Figma components more delightful to use

 <h3 id="quality-6">Quality 6: The component offers easy access to relevant documentation for both designers and developers.</h3>

 Documentation is a crucial element to having a usable, healthy design system, and it'll happen whether or not you put active time and energy into it.
-What I mean by "it'll happen whether or not," is if you build and publish a Figma component, it has inherent self-documentation (it's name, it's size, the colors it uses, etc) that designers will use to understand how they should use it.
+What I mean by that is if you build and publish a Figma component, it has inherent self-documentation (it's name, it's size, the colors it uses, etc) that designers will use to understand how they should use it.
 All that stuff comes along for the ride no matter what, so it's best to give them each time and attention.

 There is also all the documentation that you don't get for free.
-This material might get documented in a tool like Storybook, or some internal website maintained by design system contributors:
+This material might get documented in a tool like Storybook, an internal website maintained by design system contributors, or my favorite: Coda:

 • Explanations of how, where, and why to use that component.